jcqnly/SharpCalculator/README.md

 ---
 ## Learning Moments
 The main hurdle was learning how to pass around the variables from one method to the next.
 It took some fiddling with the name of the methods for it to work.
-Aside from that, it was similar to how Javascript passes around parameters.
 I learned how to use switch statements in C# from this forum [post](https://codereview.stackexchange.com/questions/131158/simple-calculator-in-c).
 I also utilized these lessons from the [Microsoft Virtual Academy](https://mva.microsoft.com/en-us/training-courses/c-fundamentals-for-absolute-beginners-16169).